vignat/vignat/README.md

 ### With Docker

-Run `install-docker.sh`, which will create a Docker image and a container with the Vigor toolchain pre-installed.
+Run `install-docker.sh`, which will create a Docker image and launch a container with the Vigor toolchain pre-installed.

 ### Manually

 Run `install.sh`, which will install the Vigor toolchain and create a file named `paths.sh` containing all necessary environment variables
-(which can be added to your `~/.profile`).
+(which is automatically added to your `~/.profile`).

 # Compilation, Execution, Verification